samueltthomas/compactjs/README.md

 Compact JS is a lightweight client-side JavaScript library which provides a very compact API to interact with the HTML DOM.
 It is compact both in terms of the library size (594 Bytes as of now) and the API.

-The library is now just my hobby project only and its not ready for production use.

 ## Example

 ```javascript